-The DRP monitors a certain queue directory for new recipes to run.
-Thus, once a recipe has been created, it needs to be placed into the queue in order to be run.
-This can be done manually, as described in the next paragraph, but for users of the Recipe Editor and Data Parser tools there’s a button that will automatically queue recipes created with those tools.
+Once a recipe has been created, it needs to be placed into the queue to be processed.
+This can be done manually, but for users of the Recipe Editor and Data Parser tools, there are buttons to directly queue recipes from those tools.

-The location of the queue directory is configured during pipeline installation.
+How the Queue works: For cross-platform portability the queue is implemented with a very simple directory plus filename mechanism.
 Any file placed in the queue with a filename ending in ".waiting.xml" (for instance, something like S20130606S0276_001.waiting.xml) will be interpreted as a pending recipe file ready for processing.
-The pipeline will read the file and parse its contents into instructions and begin executing them.
+The pipeline will read the file, parse its contents into instructions, and begin executing them.
 That file’s extension will change to .working.xml while it is being processed.
 If the reduction completes successfully, then the extension will be changed to .done.xml.
 If the reduction fails then the extension will be changed to .failed.xml.
 The pipeline checks the queue for new recipes once per second by default.
 If multiple new recipes files are found at the same time, then the pipeline will reduce them according to their filenames in alphabetical order.
 Thus, to queue a recipe manually, simply copy it into the queue directory with a filename ending in ".waiting.xml".

 Primitives in the pipeline are loosely divided into two classes: